 Switching gears a bit, let’s talk relationships.
 You know, that complex puzzle even us seasoned educators sometimes struggle with off the clock.
-Today’s focus is on “The 5 Love Languages for Men: Tools for Making a Good Relationship Great” by Gary Chapman.
-Chapman’s book isn’t new to the relationship advice scene, but this version specifically targets men, offering a fresh angle to enhance relationships.
+Today’s focus is on “The 5 Love Languages for Men” by Gary Chapman with Randy Southern.
+The book isn’t new to the relationship advice scene, but this version specifically targets men, offering a fresh angle to enhance relationships.

 What are The 5 Love Languages for Men?